spring-attic/spring-hadoop/README.md

 To compile against a specific distro version pass the `-Pdistro=<label>` project property, like so:

-    gradlew -Pdistro=hadoop22 build
+    gradlew -Pdistro=hadoop12 build

 Note that the chosen distro is displayed on the screen:

-    Using Apache Hadoop 2.2.x [2.2.0]
+    Using Apache Hadoop 1.2.x [1.2.1]

-In this case, the specified Hadoop distribution (above Apache Hadoop 2.2.x) is used to create the project binaries.
+In this case, the specified Hadoop distribution (above Apache Hadoop 1.2.x) is used to create the project binaries.

 # CI Builds

 The status of the CI builds are available at [Status Summary Screen](https://build.springsource.org/telemetry.action?filter=project&projectKey=SPRINGDATAHADOOP)

 We are currently running tests against the following distributions:
-* Apache Hadoop 1.1.2
 * Apache Hadoop 1.2.1
 * Apache Hadoop 2.2.0
 * Cloudera CDH4